2018 in aviation: September

-Dassault Aviation and Safran ends their dispute over the Silvercrest engine for the Falcon 5X with USD 280 million compensatory damages.
+Dassault Aviation and Safran ends their dispute over the Silvercrest engine for the Falcon 5X with US$280 million compensatory damages.

 The Turkish Aerospace TAI T625 6 t MTOW helicopter makes a 10 min first flight from Ankara powered by two LHTEC CTS800s; the 165 kn (306km/h) max, 400 nmi (740km) range aircraft development began in 2010, certification including from EASA is targeted in 2020 and production from 2021.